MEET THE STAFF

 Shaye Wolf, Climate Science Director

-Shaye (she/her) works with the Center's Climate Law Institute.
-She graduated with a bachelor's in biology from Yale University and received a doctorate in ecology and evolutionary biology and a master's in ocean sciences from the University of California, Santa Cruz, where she examined the effects of ocean climate change on seabird populations.
-During her graduate studies, Shaye worked with the biodiversity protection groups Conservación de Islas and Island Conservation in México and California; before that she was a wildlife biologist on projects with seabirds, songbirds, raptors, and spiders in Panama, Hawai'i, Florida, California, Wyoming, and Idaho.
+Shaye (she/her) works with the Center's Climate Law Institute providing scientific support for our campaigns to protect people, wildlife, and ecosystems from the climate crisis and the fossil fuel industry.
+She holds a bachelor's in biology from Yale University and a doctorate in ecology and evolutionary biology and a master's in ocean sciences from the University of California, Santa Cruz, where she looked at how ocean climate change is harming seabird populations.
+Before joining the Center, Shaye worked as a conservation biologist with biodiversity protection groups in the United States and Mexico.

 Contact: Portland, OR, 503.283.5474 ext.
 426, email Lila